 - On the View tab on the ribbon, in the Windows group, click Catalog View .
 The catalog view appears in addition to the Catalog pane.
 You may want to hide the Catalog pane while you work in the catalog view.

-- If the details panel is not open, on the Home tab on the ribbon, in the Options group, check Show Details.
+- If the details panel is not open, on the View tab on the ribbon, in the Options group, check Show Details.

 The details panel appears.

-- Browse to an item using the Location control in the catalog view or the quick links in the Contents pane.
+- Browse to a location in the Contents pane or using the Location control in the catalog view.

-- Click an item in the catalog view.
+- Click an item in the catalog view's contents list.